steemit/devportal/_tutorials-recipes/calculate_rc_recipe.md

 ## Intro

-RCs are non-transferable credits that accrue to each Steem account based on how much Steem Power it has.
+RCs are non-transferable credits that accrue to each Steem account based on how much Steem Power(SP) it has.
 An account spends RC when it transacts on the Steem blockchain.
 RCs regenerate over a 5 day period.
 If an account doesn’t have sufficient credits, the transaction will not be allowed to occur.

 The price of a transaction (which consumes a particular resource, or resources) is based on the current stockpile of those resources.
 As a stockpile of a resource decreases, the RC cost of that resource increases.
 In other words, as the stockpile goes down, accounts will have to pay more RCs to use the remaining resources.
 This system disincentivize the over-consumption of resources by users as well as spam.